Lomankus: Classification and significance

-Bayesian cladogram showing the position of L. edgecombei found by Parry et al., 2024.
+Cladogram of Chelicerata including Megacheira after Parry et al. 2024:

 Lomankus belongs to an order of arthropods known as the Megacheira, more specifically the family Leanchoiliidae.
 Megacheirans are often colloquially known as "great appendage arthropods", due to the pair of large frontal appendages and endites possessed by the majority of the species.
 The frontal appendages of this group show a great deal of morphological diversity, with claw-like endites, and whip-like flagella being found in various genera.
 Despite being known for more than a century, the Megacheira were only recognized as a distinct group as recently as the late 1990s.
 Their taxonomic placement has remained a contentious point of discussion, with some studies classifying them as either stem-group chelicerates, or stem-group deuteropods.
 Parry et al., 2024 conducted multiple phylogenetic analyses on Lomankus, and favored their bayesian analyses, which found that it occupied a relatively derived position within the group, with most of the analyses performed suggesting it to be a sister taxon to Leanchoilia.

 The discovery of Lomankus not only extends the temporal range of the Megacheira into the upper Ordovician, but also adds more evidence to the theory that the Cambrian–Ordovician extinction event was not as severe as once suggested, and the lack of "Cambrian type organisms" in later Paleozoic strata is instead a result of taphonomic bias.
 Although several other post-Cambrian arthropods, including Enalikter aphson and Bundenbachiellus giganteus, have been suggested to represent late surviving megacheirans, this placement has been contested by other studies.'
 Because of this Lomankus represents the youngest definitive megacheiran so far described, and its unique anatomy helps show how the group evolved into the Ordovician.